 14. Hiring a Friend Instead of a Pro

 Your friend from college may make amazing workout playlists, but that doesn't mean he'll make a great wedding DJ.
 The same goes for your friend who's an expert Instagrammer—this doesn't make her a photographer.
 Even on a tight budget, we always recommend hiring professional wedding vendors with experience.
-Don't you want your friends to enjoy your wedding instead of having to work it, anyway?
+Plus it’s more fun if your friends can fully enjoy your wedding day with you anyway.

 15. Trying to Go It Alone

 If you're a to-be-wed lucky enough to have been offered help by friends or family members, by all means, take it.
-Too many people try to do it all—which isn't a good idea.
+Too many people try to do it all, which can get overwhelming.
 Delegate and use all the resources that are available to you.
 When people offer to assist, like your mom, future mother-in-law or best friend, find something for them to do, like researching a vendor or addressing invitations.
-On that note, it's important to keep in mind that these volunteers don't work for you, so accept their contributions graciously.
+But it's important to keep in mind that these volunteers don't work for you, so accept their contributions graciously.
 If you need more help, hire a professional wedding planner so someone can take on those difficult tasks throughout the whole process.

 16. Forgetting to Focus on What's Important

-Keep in mind that you're getting married and starting a life together, not just planning a wedding.
+Keep in mind you're getting married and starting a life together.
 Be good to each other (and those helping you plan the celebration).
-Some tension, whether it’s between you as a couple or with loved ones, is inevitable due to the sticky topics that weddings stir up, but don't let things get out of control.
+Some tension, whether it’s between you as a couple or with loved ones, is inevitable due to the heavy decisions that accompany weddings.
 Remember why you decided to take this leap in the first place—and don't be afraid to preemptively download Lasting, a first-of-its-kind marriage health app.